Ab initio calculations of quantum light-matter interactions in general electromagnetic environments: Results and discussion

-\section{Spherical microcavity}
+\subsection{Spherical microcavity}

-To exemplify the developed approach, we consider the spherically layered microcavity also considered in Ref. \cite{dung2000spontaneous}.
-As shown in the inset of Fig. \ref{fig:cavity-illustration-figure}a, the spherical cavity consists of three concentric spherical layers, each characterized by a frequency dependent dielectric function, $\epsilon_n(\omega)$.
-In general, the source and field points ($\boldsymbol{r}$ and $\boldsymbol{r}'$, respectively) can be in either the same layer or different layers.
-Consequently, the DGF for the reflected field is a nine-component object, where each of the components is a three-dimensional dyad.
-Labelling the possible combinations of source and field points by two extra indices $m,n = 1,2,3$, the full DGF of the system therefore takes the following form,
+To exemplify the developed approach, we consider the spherically layered microcavity also considered in Refs. \cite{li1994electromagnetic,dung2000spontaneous}.
+As shown in Fig. \ref{supplementary-fig:gold-cavity-example}a, the spherical cavity consists of three concentric spherical layers, each characterized by a frequency dependent dielectric function, $\epsilon_n(\omega)$.

-where $\boldsymbol{G}^{\mathrm{vac}}$ and $\boldsymbol{G}^{\mathrm{ref}}$ are the components of the DGF describing the free dipole field and the reflections of the dipole field in the surroundings, respectively.
-In combination, the two fully describe the electromagnetic environment of the cavity.
-Due to the spherical symmetry of the problem, the DGF of the system is most efficiently expanded onto vector spherical harmonics~\cite{chew1990waves}.
-The nine different components of the reflection contribution can be calculated by explicitly invoking the electromagnetic boundary conditions at the material interfaces as appropriate.
-In this work we consider the situation where the emitter is placed in the inner region of the cavity, and it is therefore only necessary to consider the $n=m=3$ component of the DGF.
+Due to spherical symmetry of the cavity setup, the DGF is most efficiently expanded onto a set of vector spherical harmonics~\cite{chew1990waves}.
 For a general emitter position inside the cavity, it is necessary to carefully converge the number of vector spherical harmonics used in the calculation of the DGF.
-However, if the emitter is placed exactly in the center of the cavity, the situation simplifies significantly.
-In this case, only the lowest order magnetic mode contributes and the reflection DGF can be written as~\cite{dung2000spontaneous},
+However, as we discuss in Supplementary Note B, if the emitter is placed in the center of the cavity, the situation simplifies significantly.
+In this case only the lowest order transverse magnetic mode of the cavity contributes and we can write~\cite{dung2000spontaneous},